dougeby/IntuneDocs/intune-user-help/you-need-to-resolve-a-threat-found-by-checkpoint-android.md

 However, SandBlast Mobile Protect will also prompt you to take action to regain the access you've lost.
 Select the threat and follow the instructions within the app to resolve it.

 Because the app is integrated with your company's MDM provider, you'll also see a warning about restricted access in the Company portal app.
-The warning instructs you to open Sandblast Mobile Protect to fix thhe virus or security threat.
+The warning instructs you to open Sandblast Mobile Protect to fix the virus or security threat.

   ![Example screenshot of the Company Portal device page, showing the SandBlast Mobile Protect warning.](./media/CP-lookout-virus-banner-1808.png)